Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 The Significance of a Tax-Free Environment for Real Estate Investors

-• Stamp Duty and Transaction Fees: Costs incurred during the initial purchase of a property.
+• Stamp duty: The costs incurred at the first acquisition of a property.

-Collectively, these financial obligations can be substantial, in some high-tax jurisdictions, reducing investment returns by a significant 20% to 40%.
+In sum, these financial commitments, can be significant, reducing investment returns by 20% to 40%.

 Unpacking the UAE’s Tax Benefits for Expat Real Estate Investors